varundeep1729/git_demo/README.md

 # git_demo
-this is first Git repository.
+this is first Git repository,
 Author - varundeep